mlhubber/mlmodels/README.rst

 learning models that can be readily shared for individuals to download and to demonstrate the model in action.

-The sample R model *rain-tomorrow* is a template which other model package authors can mimic.
+The sample R pre-built models *rain-tomorrow*, *iris-r*, and *clothes-recommender* serve as templates which model package authors can mimic.

 DESCRIPTION.yaml
 ================